wix-incubator/exodus/docs/how-to-run-bazel-locally.md

 ### Run Exodus

-Run this command line in the directory where you cloned the Exodus repo.
 Be sure to replace the following path locations where indicated:
 * Path to the local .m2 repository
 * Path to the target repository